Management Info Systems (MIS)

 This course provides a roadmap of the paths available to organizations for deploying various security devices and tools.
 The course goes beyond the narrow technical view and offers a full context for the deployment of security technologies.
 Six key areas of network security will be covered, with each section covering a tool that will play a part in a company's overall information assurance program.

-MIS 4355 Decision Making Using Excel (3)
+MIS 4355 Data Analysis Using Excel Power Tools (3)

-Pre-requisite(s): MIS 3305 or consent of instructor
+Pre-requisite(s): MIS 3305 or consent of instructor; only open to BBA students

 MIS 4360 Fund of Data Visualization (3)